Campus and Centers

 940-898-2000

-TWU Dallas is home to the Houston J. and Florence A. Doswell College of Nursing – Dallas Center, the Mike A. Myers Stroke Center, and the university’s physical therapy, occupational therapy, and healthcare administration programs.
-Facilities include simulation and research laboratories, an anatomy and physiology lab, classrooms, a library, student-centered technology resources, and dedicated student services.
+TWU Dallas is home to the Doswell College of Nursing – Dallas, the Mike A. Myers Stroke Center, and programs in physical therapy, occupational therapy, and healthcare administration.
+Students learn in environments that mirror professional practice, including simulation labs, clinical training spaces, and research facilities designed to support hands-on, team-based learning.

 T. Boone Pickens Institute of Health Sciences – Dallas Center